Approved DAMAS for North America

 After glazing remove oxide and flux residue and finish/polish the framework with rubber finishers/polishers.

-Recommended for inlays, onlays, 3/4 crowns, crowns, telescope crowns, conus crowns, posts, short and long span bridges, PFM crowns, implant superstructures, partial dentures.
+Onlays, 3/4 crowns, crowns, telescope crowns, conus crowns, posts, short and long span bridges, bars, attachments, implant superstructures, partial dentures.

 For patients with known allergy/sensitivity to any major or minor constituents of this alloy, consultation with a physician is recommended.